 Even before the pandemic, the library, a Neoclassical landmark built in 1901, was in need of repairs.
 The copy machine is 20 years old and the air conditioner hasn’t worked since 2013.
 The website works, but it hasn’t been updated in two years.
 All that is neither here nor there, because the library hasn’t bought any new books or DVDs in two years.
 The city hasn’t given them money for new materials.

 Rumors began to circulate that the board of trustees is threatening to furlough the staff in order to fund these repairs.
-Talk of furloughs, though, is particularly sensitive, because last year, the state offered a grant, the Library Bond Act, which can go toward repairs.
+Jersey Digs as the a member of the library board whether they applied for the state grant last year called the Library Bond Act, which can go toward repairs.
 David McKnight, a member of the library board, told Jersey Digs the city did, in fact, apply for the grant.

 “There were a lot of things that went on that needed to be changed,” McKnight said.
 “We had to stop the mismanagement and put a capital plan in place.
 There were also issues dealing with employees.
 We’re making the changes.”